fabiocaccamo/django-freeze/README.md

 Just input ``python manage.py generate_static_site`` in the shelll :)

+##Features
+- Generate the static version of your django site (optionally already compressed in a .zip file)
+- Follow all urls founded in sitemap.xml and recursively all urls founded in each page
+- Follow redirects
+- Report invalid/broken urls
+- Possibility to exclude media/static files and specify for which apps include static files
+- Possibility to generate / download the static site using urls (only superuser and staff)

 ##Requirements / Dependencies
 - Python 2.6, Python 2.7
 - Django 1.6.5 through Django 1.8